IVI and Pakistan

 Shigella Surveillance

-From 2000 to 2004, As part of the DOMI Program, IVI investigated the burden of Shigella in Bangladesh, China, Indonesia, Pakistan, Thailand, and Vietnam.
+From 2000 to 2004, As part of the DOMI Program, IVI investigated the burden of Shigella in Bangladesh, China, Indonesia, Pakistan, Thailand, and Viet Nam.

 In Pakistan, IVI and Aga Khan University established four treatment centers and research sites in the low-income Karachi communities of Rehri Goth, Sherpao Colony, Hijrat Colony, and Sultanabad.
 From 2002 through 2003, roughly 60,000 people participated in the study, which uncovered nearly 400 cases of Shigella infection, 73% of which were in children under 5 years of age.
-Data from this research revealed that shigella imposes a heavy health and economic burden on both public-sector institutions and private households.
+Data from this research revealed that Shigella imposes a heavy health and economic burden on both public-sector institutions and private households.
 Public surveys identified high demand for a vaccine to protect children against Shigella dysentery.

-The results of the Shigella study in Pakistan have significantly influenced the ongoing development of IVI’s shigella vaccine.
+The results of the Shigella study in Pakistan have significantly influenced the ongoing development of IVI’s Shigella vaccine.